Connect with others who understand.

 Medically reviewed by Maria Lolou, M.D., M.S.

 Finding a new lump on your body can be worrisome, and it’s important to know whether or not it’s something serious.
 People living with lupus sometimes develop a type of lump called a ganglion cyst.
-These fluid-filled lumps are usually harmless and painless and often appear near joints or tendons of hands and wrists.
+These fluid-filled lumps are usually harmless and painless and can appear near joints or tendons of the wrists, fingers, or feet.
+Ganglion cysts are the most common benign (noncancerous) lesions of the hand and wrist.

-In this article, we will explain what ganglion cysts are, how they’re related to lupus, and what you can do about them.
+In this article, we’ll explain what ganglion cysts are, if they could be related to lupus, and whether they require any treatment.

 What Are Ganglion Cysts?

-A ganglion cyst is a harmless lump that typically appears near joints or tendons.
-Ganglion cysts are often found in the wrists, hands, or fingers, but can also appear on the ankles and feet.
+A ganglion cyst is a harmless lump or nodule that typically appears near joints or tendons.
+Ganglion cysts are often found in the wrists, hands, or fingers, but they can also appear on the ankles and feet.

-Usually, ganglion cysts are harmless and painless but, in some cases, may require treatment.
+Ganglion cysts aren’t cancerous, and they’re usually harmless, but in some cases, they may require treatment.

 What Are the Symptoms of Ganglion Cysts?

-Ganglion cysts can cause specific symptoms that vary depending on their size, location, and whether they’re close to nerves or blood vessels.
+Ganglion cysts can cause specific symptoms that vary depending on their size and location, and whether they’re close to nerves or blood vessels.
 While many ganglion cysts don’t cause any problems and can go unnoticed, some people may experience the following symptoms:

-• Discomfort or pain — Although most ganglion cysts aren’t painful, they can cause discomfort or pain if they exert pressure on nearby nerves or blood vessels.
-The pain can be described as a dull ache or a sharp, shooting sensation.
-The intensity of the pain can range from mild to severe and may worsen during specific movements or activities.
+• Discomfort or pain — Although most ganglion cysts aren’t painful, they can cause discomfort or joint pain if they exert pressure on nearby nerves or blood vessels.
+The pain can be described as a dull ache or a sharp, shooting sensation, and it may worsen during specific movements or activities.

 • Limited range of motion — In certain cases, ganglion cysts can interfere with how your joint moves, limiting your range of motion.
-This can impact daily activities — for instance, a ganglion cyst on the wrist might make it challenging to hold objects or perform specific hand movements.
+This can impact daily activities.

 • Tingling or numbness — When a ganglion cyst puts pressure on a nerve, it can cause tingling or numbness in the affected area.
 This feeling is often described as a pins-and-needles sensation.